Apples on the Table? Evaluating Text-Guided 3D Scene Synthesis via Fine-Grained Constraint Verification: Analysis

 \textbf{Effective evaluation depends on appropriate tool planning.} We investigate the relationship between evaluation performance and two key components of the evaluation process: tool execution planning and argument selection.
 We evaluate both components on all constraints introduced in Section~\ref{sec:comparison_of_eval_methods}.
 For tool planning, \eval generates execution plans conditioned on the given constraints.
 For argument selection, \eval selects arguments given a human-annotated tool execution plan.
 We test multiple LLMs for components to observe their contributions, using Qwen2.5VL-32B as a fixed validator.
 We use three metrics to assess component performance: (1) Tool F1, the macro F1 score over constraints, where a tool prediction is correct if it appears in the ground-truth set; (2) Argument F1, the macro F1 over tools, with correctness based on ground-truth arguments; and (3) Graph Edit Distance (GED), measuring the number of edits needed to align predicted and ground-truth constraint graphs.
 Evaluation performance is computed using multiple LLMs, with Qwen2.5VL-32B as the validator.
 Results in Table~\ref{tab:component_analysis} show that tool execution planning correlates more strongly with overall evaluation performance than argument selection, highlighting its role as an orchestrator.
 When tool plans are fixed to ground truth, argument selection correlates more with performance, emphasizing its dependence on accurate planning (See Section~\ref{appendix:ArgumentSelectionF1}).
 This suggests effective tool planning is critical for appropriate argument selection and evaluation.

 \textbf{\eval as a feedback signal for refinement.} To illustrate the reliability and interpretability of evaluations, we refine the results of Holodeck~\citep{yang2024holodeck} from Section~\ref{sec:comparison_of_generation_methods} with the feedback from \eval.
 Specifically, we use \eval to evaluate scenes generated by Holodeck, then provide feedback to refine invalid scenes.
-We iterate this refinement process 3 times, comparing \eval against prompted VLMs as feedback signals.
-The results show that Holodeck achieves higher performance using \eval as feedback than prompted VLMs, demonstrating \eval's superior feedback quality for refinement.
+We iterate this refinement process 3 times, comparing \eval against VLM-as-a-Judge as feedback signals.
+The results show that Holodeck achieves higher performance using \eval as feedback than VLM-as-a-Judge, demonstrating \eval's superior feedback quality for refinement.
 A possible explanation is that while prompted VLMs often follow invalid reasoning paths, \eval uses valid reasoning, which is reflected in its detailed, interpretable evaluation explanations.

 \textbf{Case Study.}

 Figure~\ref{fig:case_study} illustrates an example comparing evaluation results from VLM-as-a-judge, SceneEval, and \eval, revealing that while all methods achieve accurate judgments, their reasoning processes differ significantly.
 Although the flashlight and laptop do not exist in the scene, the VLM-as-a-judge locates them and determines they are not facing the same direction.
 Similarly, SceneEval misidentifies the black painting on the wall as a laptop.
 In contrast, \eval accurately recognizes the absence of both objects and determines the constraint cannot be satisfied.